JOIN US

 To apply:

-To enquire, please submit your CV and answers to a few brief questions about your experience and interests by November 21, 2022 in this form.
-Selected applicants will be contacted for a Zoom interview by early December 2023.
-Candidates will then submit a formal application to the Department of Biological Sciences by February 1, 2023.
-For more information or to ask questions about the e lab, please email Dr. Stephanie Green (sgreen1@ualberta.ca) with “Prospective Graduate Student” in the subject line.
+To enquire, please submit your CV and answers to a few brief questions about your experience and interests in this form.
+Selected candidates will be contacted for an interview on a rolling basis.
+For more information or to ask questions about the lab, please email Dr. Stephanie Green (sgreen1@ualberta.ca) with “Prospective Graduate Student” in the subject line.
+The UAlberta graduate program admits students in September (with applications due February 1) and January (with applications due September 1) each year.

 Prospective undergraduate researchers